My Chef's Apron

 • 📖 Recipe

-• Then simply chill for at least 5 hours in the fridge or overnight.
+• A great make-ahead dessert: Simply chill for at least 5 hours in the fridge or best overnight for a stress-free dessert.

 Gelatin sheets, mascarpone cheese, powdered sugar, three eggs, and vanilla extract displayed on a table.